Basis-Theory/docs/source/includes/api-reference/_atomic_banks.md

   `https://api.basistheory.com/atomic/banks/{id}/decrypt`
 </span>

-Decrypt an atomic bank by ID in the tenant.
+Decrypt an Atomic Bank by ID in the Tenant.

 ### Permissions